Mohs Surgery for Skin Cancer

 Why Has Mohs Surgery Been Recommended for my Skin Cancer?

-Mohs Surgery is performed in our office as an outpatient surgery under local anesthesia.
-Meaning that the area to be treated is numbed and kept numb throughout the procedure until you go home.
-Your Mohs Surgery day will begin early morning, between 8am and 9.30am.
+Mohs Surgery is performed in our office as an outpatient surgery under local anesthesia; meaning that the area to be treated is numbed throughout the procedure until you go home.
+Your Mohs Surgery day usually begins early morning to mid-day, between 7:45am-1:00pm.
 You are asked to have breakfast, take your medications and drink plenty of water, while avoiding caffeine as it may interfere with the anesthesia.
-Please be sure to ask Dr. Schlesinger or his staff about any prescription medications prior to your surgery date.
+Please be sure to ask your doctor or a clinical staff member about any prescription medications prior to your surgery date.

-If you have any questions about an upcoming Mohs Surgery date or would like to schedule an appointment to have your skin examined by our board-certified dermatologist or dermatology physician assistant, please contact our office.
+If you have any questions about an upcoming Mohs Surgery date or would like to schedule an appointment to have your skin examined by our board-certified dermatologists or physician assistants, please contact our office.